navikt/kafka-sandbox/README.md

         ./boot-app --measurements.event-store.failure-rate=1

 Now all (100%) store operations will fail with `IOException`.
 See what happens in the application log.
-Error handling is all Spring Kafka defaults.
+Error handling is all Spring Kafka defaults, which means that no particular error handler has been configured and the `FallbackBatchErrorHandler` will be used automatically by Spring.
 Does Spring commit offsets when exceptions occur in consumer ?
 In other words, does it progress beyond the point of failure and discard the failed records ?

+As we can see in the application log, for each failed record the consumer is invoked 10 times, then an ERROR is logged by Spring, telling us that the record(s) is discarded.
+So the default error handler retries 10 times before giving up.
+Then offsets are committed and so it progresses, and the record is lost.

-Next we can try to determine the default error resilience of the consumer.
+Let's try to determine the error resilience of the consumer using the default Spring error handler and no recovery options.

 1. Ensure all producers and Spring Boot app are stopped.
 Clear measurements topic and produce exactly 100 records: